dylanjacobb/hw-1-horiseon-seo/README.md

 deleted and replaced the three img tag lines of code in the style.css file and replaced them with one img line of code and added the max-height: 200px; into it.
 I also deleted the max-width: 150px; because it wasn't needed.

-deleted the unecessary classes in the index.html file
+deleted the unecessary classes in the index.html file for search-engine-optimization, online-reputation-managment and social-media-marketing and replaced it with a single class of class="mainp" which stands for main paragraph.

+added alts to the images under the benefits div.